devtron-labs/devtron/docs/user-guide/sdh/README.md

 ### Installations

-One installation is equivalent to one deployment of your software for a specific [tenant](#tenants).
-Each installation is a different instance of the software tailored to different stages of use.
-For example, Microsoft might have three installations:
+One installation represents one deployment of your software for a specific [tenant](#tenants).
+Each installation serves as a separate instance of the software, customized for different stages of use or separate teams within your organization.
+For example, your organization might have three installations:

-* **Production Installation**: Where the live environment of the software runs for everyday use.
+* **Production Installation**: Where the live environment of the software runs for all your end-users.
-* **Development Installation**: Used for testing new features and changes before they go live.
+* **Development Installation**: Used by your team of developers for testing new features and changes before they go live.
-* **QA Installation**: Dedicated to quality assurance testing to ensure the software works correctly before it reaches users.
+* **QA Installation**: Dedicated to quality assurance (team of testers) to ensure the software works correctly before it reaches users.

 ### Release Tracks